alphapsa/PIPE/README.rst

 Why should you care about PIPE when we already have the DRP?
 There are a couple of advantages in using PIPE:

-* The shorter cadence of imagattes increases the time resolution of the photometry.
+* The shorter cadence of imagettes increases the time resolution of the photometry.
 This can be of a distinct advantage for some applications, e.g. when stellar activity such as flares need to be time resolved, or when ingress/egress is desired to be better resolved for timing purposes.